knot126/KnShim/Documentation.md

 ## Game Control

-The game control features allow you to control aspects of the gameplay.
+The game control features allow you to control aspects of the gameplay and use internal utility functions directly from Lua.

 ### `knSetBalls(balls)`